 Since 2008, Dr. Kuhn has practiced Davanloo’s ISTDP (Intensive Short-Term Dynamic Psychotherapy), which he has studied with Allan Abbass and Jon Frederickson.
 He is an IEDTA Certified teacher of ISTDP, and has particular interested in training and dissemination of EDTs.
 His book, Intensive Short-Term Dynamic Psychotherapy: A Reference (2014) has been widely hailed in the ISTDP community.

-In 2013, he joined the IEDTA Board of Directors and became co-chair of the IEDTA’s Information Technology Committee, where he spearheaded the redesign and revitalization of the IEDTA website.
+In 2013, Dr. Kuhn joined the IEDTA Board of Directors and became co-chair of its Information Technology Committee, spearheading the redesign and revitalization of the IEDTA website.
+He served as the fifth President of the IEDTA from May of 2018 until October 2019, and was the lead organizer of the IEDTA’s 9th international conference, set in Boston.

-A Clinical Instructor in Psychiatry at Harvard Medical School, he teaches Short-Term Dynamic Psychotherapy to the PGY-4 psychiatry residents in the Harvard Longwood Psychiatry Residency training program and is promoting other ISTDP training activities in the Boston area.
+A Lecturer (Part-Time) in Psychiatry at Harvard Medical School, he teaches Short-Term Dynamic Psychotherapy to the PGY-4 psychiatry residents in the Harvard Longwood Psychiatry Residency training program and is promoting other ISTDP training activities in the Boston area.
 He has a private practice in Belmont, Massachusetts.

 Before becoming a psychiatrist, Dr. Kuhn was a research mathematician; he has published work on psychotherapy, mathematics, and computational chemistry.